microsoft/AirSim/docs/azure.md

 - Run the `Remote - SSH: Connect to host...` command again, and now select the newly added connection.
 - Once connected, click on the `Clone Repository` button in Visual Studio Code, and either clone this repository in the remote VM and open *just the `azure` folder*, or create a brand new repository, clone it and copy the contents of the `azure` folder from this repository in it.
 It is important to open that directory so Visual Studio Code can use the specific `.vscode` directory for the scenario and not the general AirSim `.vscode` directory.
 It contains the recommended extensions to install, the task to start AirSim remotely and the launch configuration for the Python application.
 - Install all the recommended extensions
-- Run the `Start AirSim` task from Visual Studio Code
+- Press `F1` and select the `Tasks: Run Task` option.
+Then, select the `Start AirSim` task from Visual Studio Code to execute the `start-airsim.ps1` script from Visual Studio Code.
 - Open the `multirotor.py` file inside the `app` directory
 - Start debugging with Python
+- When finished, remember to stop an deallocate the Azure VM to avoid extra charges

 ## Code and debug from a local Visual Studio Code and connect to AirSim via forwarded ports

+*Note: this scenario, will be using two Visual Studio Code instances.
+The first one will be used as a bridge to forward ports via SSH to the Azure VM and execute remote processes, and the second one will be used for local Python development.
+To be able to reach the VM from the local Python code, it is required to keep the `Remote - SSH` instance of Visual Studio Code opened, while working with the local Python environment on the second instance*

+- Open the first Visual Studio Code instance
 - Follow the steps in the previous section to connect via `Remote - SSH`
 - In the *Remote Explorer*, add the port `41451` as a forwarded port to localhost
+- Either run the `Start AirSim` task on the Visual Studio Code with the remote session as explained in the previous scenario or manually start the AirSim binary in the VM
+- Open a second Visual Studio Code instance, without disconnecting or closing the first one
 - Either clone this repository locally and open *just the `azure` folder* in Visual Studio Code, or create a brand new repository, clone it and copy the contents of the `azure` folder from this repository in it.
-- Either run the `Start AirSim` task or manually start the AirSim binary in the VM
 - Run `pip install -r requirements.txt` inside the `app` directory
 - Open the `multirotor.py` file inside the `app` directory
 - Start debugging with Python
+- When finished, remember to stop an deallocate the Azure VM to avoid extra charges

 ## Running with Docker
 Once both the AirSim environment and the Python application are ready, you can package everything as a Docker image.
 The sample project inside the `azure` directory is already prepared to run a prebuilt AirSim binary and Python code using Docker.